 St. Thérèse of Lisieux is known for her simple holiness.
 She saw the things she suffered as redemptive suffering, from her poor health to the hardness of cloistered life to dryness in prayer.
 For her, the path to holiness was “doing of the least actions for love”.

-Much of what we know about her is from her memoir Story of a Soul.
+Much of what we know about St. Thérèse of Lisieux is from her memoir Story of a Soul.
 She thought of herself as the “little flower of Jesus” in God’s garden of many flowers.

-She is the patron saint of tuberculosis and HIV/AIDS sufferers, florists, gardeners, and loss of parents.
-Her feast day is October 1.
+St. Thérèse of Lisieux is the patron saint of tuberculosis and HIV/AIDS sufferers, florists, gardeners, and loss of parents.